 Application & Admissions

-Applicants must apply online by April 1st using the Residency-Fellowship Centralized Application (RF-PTCAS).
-Decisions for interviews will be made on April 9th and notification will be sent within 24 hours.
-Skype interviews will be held between 12pm and 4pm Central Standard Time on April 16th and April 17th.
+Applicants must apply online by May 15th using the Residency-Fellowship Centralized Application (RF-PTCAS).
+Decisions for interviews will be made on May 29th and notification will be sent within 24 hours.
+Skype interviews will be held Central Standard Time on May 30th and May 31st.

 The ideal applicant will have worked 2-3 years in an outpatient orthopedic clinical setting.
 Applicants can replace this experience by completing a clinical residency in orthopedics, neurology or sports.
 Applicants must be familiar with concepts related to Movement System Impairment Syndromes.
 Completion of Introduction to Concepts is highly recommended.